The focus of this video is the performance-based nature of the NCC, and what this means for compliance with the NCC.

 As with other Assessment Methods, the final decision on whether a comparison with DTS Provisions is acceptable resides with the appropriate authority.

-The last is Expert Judgement.
-In some situations where a unique design solution is proposed, an Expert Judgment may be required.
+Expert Judgement: In some situations where a unique design solution is proposed, an Expert Judgement may be required.
 This is especially the case in new, innovative approaches where there is little past history, documentation or the ability to physically test.

 The expert needs to have a demonstrated knowledge of the technical issues involved, supported by peer recognition.

-The use of Expert Judgement is very much dependent on the situation.
+The use of Expert Judgement is very much dependent upon the situation.